Whistler Travel Guide

 When Vancouver's celebrity chefs decided to spread their wings and fly out of town, Whistler provided the logical destination.
 Today, some of the top ski-resort restaurants in the world take advantage of the growing locavore or "slow food" movement—as showcased during four months of Sunday farmers' markets and organic bounty—to provide diners with a surprising array of Northwest cuisine.
-The use of local food in the 17 on-mountain restaurants is continuously impressive.
 Foodies will especially enjoy Whistler's Cornucopia Festival, which showcases culinary talents and B.C. wineries every November.

 While no one would ever mistake Whistler for a thrifty resort, there are plenty of sandwich and coffee shops scattered around the village.
 There is also a full-scale grocery store should you land a room with a kitchen.

 Want to stay at the finest properties when you travel?
 Check out our annual list of the 100 best hotels in the world.More

 View deals in Whistler for vacation packages, hotels, airfare, and more from our partners!More